conduktor/conduktor-docs/docs/gateway/concepts/logical-topics/concentrated-topics.md

 For that, the Gateway will add an identifier for each concentrated compacted topic as a key suffix.
 You can find this suffix in the internal topic that stores all the topic mappings.

-Of course, this suffix is invisible for applications and is removed on consume.
+This suffix is invisible for applications and is removed on consumption.

 :::tip
 In this internal topic, you can see how concentrated and physical partitions are mapped together!